 In summary, there are several design parameters which would cause the cost of the tunnel to increase or decrease.
-These will be further evaluated if the tunnel alternative is selected; however, the current level of estimating is considered sufficient for comparison and evaluation purposes.
+However, the current level of estimating is considered sufficient for comparison and evaluation purposes.

 Construction Staging Cost

 Construction staging for the Access Road practical alternatives 2A and 2B will be the most simple and the least time-consuming as compared to other alternatives.
 Traffic will stay on Highway 3 / Huron Church Road while the new Access Road is being built.